Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/storyboard/README.md

 Difficulty level: Evaluate<br>
-Q4- In C, if you pass an array as an argument to a function, what actually gets passed ?<br>
+Q4- In C, if you pass an array as an argument to a function, what actually gets passed ?
+<br><br>
 <b>(a) First element of the array</b><br>
 (b) Base address of the array<br>
 (c) Value of elements in array<br>